scaltintasli/Airport-Runway-FOD/README.md

 To start, the goals we have identified as most important for this software to achieve or be capable of doing are as follows:

-Markup : * The ability to detect FOD on the runway including:
+* The ability to detect FOD on the runway including:
     * Bolts, screws, tools, people, animals, and any other large debris
 * The implementation of a machine learning model to recognize FODs
 * The software useability to be friendly enough to be used by airport personnel